-The first leg of our global expedition with the new truck will be departing at the beginning of 2020 when the truck is finished in Poznan.
-Like most big projects, we’ve had delays – but now we’re on target for escaping the winter weather right after Christmas.
+Its nearly time for the next adventure – and this time you can come too!
+The first leg of our expedition with the new truck will be departing at the beginning of 2020 when the truck is finished in Poznan.
+Like most big projects, we’ve had delays – and expect a few more – but now we’re on target for escaping the winter in the first part of 2020.

 Leaving Europe we will explore Morocco, winding South from the Mediterranean through the Atlas Mountains, exploring the Sahara Desert and the Atlantic Coast.

 We will be climbing through the high folds of the Atlas mountains, and down through the spectacular gorges cut into them.
 Spending nights out under the stars in the desert.
 Making our way across the dunes of Erg Chegaga on the old route of the Paris-Dakar Rally.
 Staying at a trail-side auberge for some traditional Moroccan off-truck dining and hospitality.

 As well as the grand landscapes, we will visit the historic cities of Fez, Casablanca and Marrakech – with time to become immersed in the ancient medinas, and stock up on spices from market stalls for our on-board kitchen.
 There will even be a visit to a vegan restaurant or two!